Lee's Summit, Missouri: 19th century

 In 1803, the United States acquired the territory that includes the area of present-day Lee's Summit through France in the Louisiana Purchase.

 The Osage, weakened by encroaching indigenous groups and American settlers from the east, and under pressure from the United States, ceded the last of their territory in Missouri by treaty in 1825.
 This included present-day Lee's Summit.

 In 1827, when commissioners were deciding where to establish the seat of Jackson County, they described southern Jackson County as "useless" prairie.
 At that time, southern Jackson County, including present-day Lee’s Summit, was the rural counterpart to the increasingly urban north county.
-Beginning in the 1830s, Americans from eastern slave states came to settle what is now Lee's Summit, attracted by "its rolling prairie, fertile soil, numerous streams, and stands of timber".
-In 1844, William Bulitt Howard, the eventual founder of Lee's Summit, arrived from Kentucky with his family and slaves.
+Beginning in the 1830s, Americans from eastern slave states came to settle what is now Lee's Summit, attracted by "its rolling prairie, fertile soil, numerous streams, and stands of timber."
+In 1844, William Bullitt Howard, the eventual founder of Lee's Summit, arrived from Kentucky with his family and slaves.
 Pleasant John Graves Lea, the eventual namesake of the city, was a resident of the area according to the 1850 census.
 By 1853, settlers had purchased all of the land that now constitutes Lee's Summit from the federal government.
 In 1860, Prairie Township was incorporated in Jackson County, and the community which would later become Lee's Summit was the largest in the new township.

 Congress passed the Kansas-Nebraska Act in 1854, thereby starting the Missouri-Kansas Border War.
 Many of the residents of Prairie Township held pro-slavery attitudes, and some even fought in pro-slavery bands of guerrillas.
 The Little Blue River valley was an important place of refuge for these guerrilla forces.
 (Note: Significant portions of Lee's Summit and the Little Blue River valley overlap.
 See, Shortridge, p.
 3, Map 1.)
 Howard, the eventual founder of Lee's Summit, was arrested by a Union officer and then spent one month in jail in 1859.
 In July 1862, Irvin Walley, a captain in the Union army, shot and killed Henry Washington Younger, an early settler of Lee's Summit.
 Less than two months later, anti-slavery guerrillas from Kansas killed Dr. Lea in his home.
 After these men's deaths, their sons joined up with William Quantrill's pro-Confederate gang and participated in the Lawrence Massacre.
-Most notable among them was Cole Younger, a life-long resident of Lee's Summit and outlaw who would become "Jesse James's right hand".
+Most notable among them was Cole Younger, a life-long resident of Lee's Summit and outlaw who would become "Jesse James's right hand."
 In response to the Lawrence Massacre, Union General Thomas Ewing, Jr. issued General Order No. 11 in 1863, forcing all residents outside Union-occupied towns in Jackson County to prove allegiance to the Union within fifteen days or else evacuate.
 This led to the desertion of present-day Lee’s Summit, as many residents fled back to their homes in the east.
 Union troops then burned and razed many of the abandoned farms.